Cocktails

 - What does a Fort Lauderdale taste like?

-- Fort Lauderdale has a flavour profile featuring Citrus, Lime, Orange, Herbal.
+- Fort Lauderdale has a flavour profile featuring Citrus, Herbal, Red Fruit.
 The exact taste varies depending on the brands and measures used.

 - How strong is a Fort Lauderdale?

 - The Fort Lauderdale has an ABV of approximately 10.0%.
 That's approximately 2.01 US standard drinks.
-A standard serving contains 313 calories, 17.9g sugar, 30.5g carbs.
-Strength varies depending on the exact measures and spirits used.
+This recipe is estimated to contain 313 kcal, 17.9g sugar, 30.5g carbs.
+Strength varies depending on the exact measures and ingredients used.

 - What drinks are similar to a Fort Lauderdale?